devonsparks/lively.notes/README.md

 2. Being able to "lift" available data sources, services, and non-Lively systems into Lively itself to program with, combine them, represent them as concrete objects.
 There are several facets to this, besides the integration of "web-stuff" such as JavaScript libraries and HTTP services we also make use to control operating system processes via nodejs and provide a remote messaging mechanism called Lively-2-Lively that automatically connects Lively worlds and optionally other systems that implement the [L2L protocol](http://lively-web.org/users/robertkrahn/2013-08-17_Lively2Lively.html).

 3. Finding presentations for control flow and dynamic relationships in programs and their execution.
-One element of this is certainly how "debugging" works in Smalltalk (e.g. https://www.youtube.com/watch?v=1kuoS796vNw) which leads to a process during which users don't have to play "computer" in their heads and which gives direct access to the runtime state during program execution.
+One element of this is certainly [how "debugging" works in Smalltalk](https://www.youtube.com/watch?v=1kuoS796vNw) which leads to a process during which users don't have to play "computer" in their heads and which gives direct access to the runtime state during program execution.
 In Lively we still haven't satisfying support for that and one of the major goals for us is to finally change this.
 The existing [debugger work](http://lively-web.org/projects.html#show=debugging), to which Chris who worked with us before contributed, is part of the solution we have in mind.

 ## The Object Model